Paul Bieniasz, Ph.D.

 Investigator, Howard Hughes Medical Institute

 The biology and evolution of viruses and eukaryotes are closely linked.
-Bieniasz seeks to define how host genes influence the replication of viruses, with an emphasis on human and primate immunodeficiency viruses.
+The Laboratory of Retrovirology seeks to define how host genes influence the replication of viruses, with an emphasis on human and primate immunodeficiency viruses.
 His lab seeks to characterize the host functions that viruses mimic, manipulate, and otherwise exploit, as well as the defenses cells have evolved against viral infection.

-The consequences of viral infection are diverse, and range from lethal disease to beneficial insertion of viral genes into the host genome.
-In addition to determining the functions of viral genes and proteins, Bieniasz’s research seeks to define how the replication of viruses is influenced by host genes and pathways.
+The laboratory, co-led by Bieniasz and Research Associate Professor Theodora Hatziioannou, studies multiple aspects of viral infection.
+In addition to determining the functions of viral genes and proteins, their research seeks to define how the replication of viruses is influenced by host genes and pathways.
 Some host functions are manipulated or exploited by viruses to enable their replication, while others have arisen specifically to curtail virus infection.

-One aspect of Bieniasz’s work is to define how virus components interact with host proteins to facilitate virus replication.
-His work, using biochemical, genetic, and imaging approaches, has revealed many details of the HIV-1 particle assembly process, including the recruitment of host proteins that drive assembly and particle budding.
-He is also interested in defining how HIV-1 viral RNA splicing, stability, transport, translation, and packaging into virions are regulated, as well as the fate and role of viral components following the entry of HIV-1 particles into target cells.
+One aspect of the group’s work is to define how virus components interact with host proteins to enable virus replication.
+This work, which employs biochemical, genetic, and imaging approaches, has revealed many details of HIV-1 replication, including the recruitment of host proteins that drive virus particle assembly and budding.
+The lab is also interested in defining how HIV-1 viral RNA synthesis, splicing, stability, transport, translation, and packaging into virions are regulated, as well as the role of viral components following the entry of HIV-1 particles into target cells.
+In new work, the team is extending these fundamental studies of virus replication to include the coronaviruses.

-In addition to his work on modern viruses, Bieniasz has pioneered the field of “paleovirology,” which explores how ancient viruses impacted the evolution of their hosts.
-Mammalian genomes contain a fossil record of viral DNA from extinct retroviruses that infected the germ cells of ancient mammalian ancestors, and the Bieniasz Lab has reconstituted functional viruses and proteins encoded by this ancient viral DNA.
-The lab also seeks to understand how ancient retroviruses were extinguished, which may give clues about how to combat modern viral infections.
+The group has also pioneered the field of “paleovirology,” which explores how ancient viruses impacted the evolution of their hosts.
+Mammalian genomes contain a fossil record of viral DNA from extinct retroviruses that infected the germ cells of ancient mammalian ancestors, and the lab reconstituted functional viruses and proteins encoded by this ancient viral DNA.
+They also seek to understand how ancient retroviruses were extinguished, which may give clues about how to combat modern viral infections.